- Home

 Pots and containers are incredibly versatile, which makes them a great addition to any outdoor space.

-They can be helpful for adding greenery to patio or decking areas, making more space for plants by stacking or hanging them, and they can bring colour and personality to your garden.
+They can be used to add greenery to patio or decking areas, making more space for plants if they’re stacked or hung, and can also bring colour and personality to your garden.

-Not only that, but pots and containers also come in an endless assortment of sizes, patterns, and designs; so you can treat the process of choosing and arranging them like an interior design project.
+Not only that, but pots and containers come in an endless assortment of sizes, patterns, and designs, so you can treat choosing and arranging them like an interior design project.

-Plus, it can be fun to consider what objects you might have indoors that you could turn into a garden container – such as old tins, welly boots, or even an old bath!
+Plus, it can be fun to consider what objects you might have indoors that could be turned into garden containers, such as old tins, wellies, or even an old bath!

-To get inspiration for how to arrange your garden pots and what to put in them, you might want to check out this list of container gardening ideas from Homes & Gardens.
-Or, for more specific tips on how to create your own DIY garden containers, check out this article from A Piece Of Rainbow.
+For ideas on arranging your garden pots and what to put in them, check out this list of container gardening ideas from Homes & Gardens.
+Or, for more specific tips on creating garden containers, check out this DIY planter tutorial article from A Piece of Rainbow.

 2. Add a water feature

-Many people consider water features to be elaborate and expensive, but they don’t have to be.
-It could be as simple as adding a bird bath to your garden, which will also increase your birdwatching opportunities!
+Many consider water features elaborate and expensive, but they don’t have to be.
+It could be as simple as adding a bird bath to your garden, which could also boost birdwatching opportunities!

-You can find plenty of ideas on how to make your own bird bath – such as stacking terracotta pots and topping them with a water-filled plant pot saucer – in this article from Morning Chores.
+You can find plenty of DIY birdbath ideas – such as stacking terracotta pots and topping them with a water-filled plant pot saucer – in this article from Morning Chores.

-You could also consider building a pond in your outdoor space, as this can add interest to your garden and is an effective way to attract more wildlife, such as frogs.
+You could consider building a pond in your outdoor space, which can add interest to your garden and attract more wildlife, such as frogs.

-The materials needed to build a pond are usually inexpensive and easy to get hold of.
-For example, in this handy guide from The Wildlife Trusts, all you need is a plank of wood, a pond liner, a variety of pond plants, some large rocks, some building sand, and a spade (and some water, of course!).
+The materials needed to build a pond are often inexpensive and easy to find.
+For example, in this handy pond-building guide from The Wildlife Trusts, all you need is a plank of wood, a pond liner, a variety of pond plants, some large rocks, some building sand, and a spade (and some water, of course!).

-Your pond can be as big or as little as you like.
-For advice on how to build a tiny pond (think washing-up bowl size), this page from The Royal Horticultural Society is particularly helpful.
+Your pond can be as big or as small as you like.
+For advice on building a tiny pond (think washing-up bowl size), this page from The Royal Horticultural Society is particularly helpful.

 3. Plant bright flowers

-Bedding plants are an easy way to add some instant colour to your garden and can be bought for as little as £3 at garden centres.
-You can add them to hanging baskets, flower beds, and plant pots – and in the spring and summer months they’ll usually spread and bloom quite quickly.
+Bedding plants are an easy way to add instant colour to your garden and cost as little as £4 at garden centres.
+You can add them to hanging baskets, flower beds, and plant pots – and, in spring and summer, they’ll usually spread and bloom quite quickly.

-If you want to use bedding plants that’ll produce bright flowers for much of the year, try violas and pansies.
+If you’d like to use bedding plants that’ll produce bright flowers for much of the year, try violas and pansies.

-Or, if you don’t mind waiting a little longer for your splash of colour and want to get more for your money, you could consider planting seeds, bulbs, or sprouts instead.
+Or, if you don’t mind waiting a little longer for your splash of colour and want to get more for your money, you could consider planting seeds, bulbs, or sprouts.
 Cornflowers, marigolds, and petunias are good options.

 4. Paint fences and garden furniture